locationtech/geotrellis/docs/tutorials/etl.md

 That file says that the catalog should be created on the local filesystem in the directory `/tmp/catalog` using Hadoop.
 The source data is pyramided so that layers of zoom level 0 through 12 are created in the catalog.
 The tiles are 256-by-256 pixels in size and are indexed in according to Z-order.
-Bicubic resampling (spline rather than convolutional) is used in the reprojection process, and the CRS associated with the layers is EPSG 3857 (Web Mercator).
+Bicubic resampling (spline rather than convolutional) is used in the reprojection process, and the CRS associated with the layers is EPSG 3857 (a.k.a.
+Web Mercator).

 Here is the `backend-profiles.json` file:
 ```json